Do you want to show empty categories in WordPress widgets?

 The problem with adding custom code to your core WordPress files is that even the tiniest of mistakes can break your WordPress site, making it inaccessible.

-We recommend using WPCode, the most popular code-snippet plugin out there.
+We recommend using WPCode, which is the most popular code-snippet plugin out there.
 With it, you can easily and safely add any code you want to your WordPress site.

 If you haven’t done this before, then check out our guide on how to add custom code snippets in WordPress.